CyberHappenings logo

 Starkiller Phishing Kit Bypasses MFA via Proxy-Based Attacks

 A new phishing kit called Starkiller has emerged, allowing attackers to bypass multi-factor authentication (MFA) by proxying legitimate login pages.
 The kit is distributed as a subscription-based service on the dark web, offering real-time session monitoring and keylogging capabilities.
 It mimics login pages of major services like Google, Microsoft, and banks, routing traffic through attacker-controlled infrastructure to steal credentials and authentication tokens.
-Starkiller uses a headless Chrome instance to serve genuine page content, making it difficult for security vendors to detect or block.
+Starkiller uses Docker containers running headless Chrome instances to serve genuine page content, making it difficult for security vendors to detect or block.
 The toolkit is sold with updates and customer support, posing a significant escalation in phishing infrastructure.
+The service is part of a broader cybercrime offering by a threat group called Jinkusu, which provides additional features such as email harvesting and campaign analytics.
+Starkiller integrates URL shorteners such as TinyURL to obscure the destination URL.
+It uses a headless Chrome instance inside a Docker container to act as a reverse proxy between the target and the legitimate site.
+The platform centralizes infrastructure management, phishing page deployment, and session monitoring within a single control panel, combining URL masking, session hijacking, and MFA bypass to streamline phishing operations.

 Show sources